rbctelevision/.github/profile/README.md

 The technology division of RBC is responsible for creating and operating all technical equipment for productions and events.

 ###### RBC does not sell its models, assets or creations.
-Leaking any non-public RBC property is prohibited by copyright law
+Leaking any non-public RBC property is prohibited by copyright law.